bsileo/SmartThings_Pentair/README.md

 # DEPRECATED

 This repository and the code in it is at end of life.
-It has been repalced by the version found (here)[https://github.com/bsileo/hubitat_poolcontroller].
-The new version is much improved on the Nodejs-PoolController side and with the device drivers.
+It has been replaced by the version found [here](https://github.com/bsileo/hubitat_poolcontroller).

+The new version is much improved on the Nodejs-PoolController side and with the device drivers / App interface in SmartThings.
+It is also fully compatible with Hubitat and will continue to be updated going forwqard across both platforms.
 The new version is *not* backwards compatible with this version so it will create all new devices for use in SmartThings.

 --------------------------------------------
 --------------------------------------------